scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 **Q: If natural products are all produced through on-land aquaculture, should this goal be removed?**

 A: In this case you would probably have good reason to exclude the natural product goal due if this was defendable through discussions with experts and any reports/papers on the topic.
-This would also depend on the origin of these natural products--are they from the region’s waters?
+This would also depend on the origin of these natural products--are they from the region<U+2019>s waters?
 Habitat-based goals